setupdraw/jquery-form-poster/README.md

 form.php				- serverside file

 <h2>Usage</h2>
-1. Add jquery.poster.js after JQuery in the document head.
+1. Add jquery.poster.js after jQuery in the document head.

 2. Use $('#my-form').formposter(); in your js document ready, where #my-form is the ID of your form.